Teachings from the Tree of Life, part 11: The Mirror

 Zaagidoode: "crawl out"

-But the notion of outwardness is probably the most beautifully expressed through the verbs 'zaagigi,' 'zaagibagaa,' and 'zaagijiwan': respectively, 'sprout, grow out,' 'leaves bud,' and 'flow out.'
-As if love were a tree shoot growing spontaneously out of the human heart-mind, or a river that flows toward its mouth, meandering through the countryside and blessing its banks with floods, leaving behind lakes and bringing fertility to the land...
+However, the concept of outwardness is perhaps most beautifully conveyed through the verbs 'zaagigi,' 'zaagibagaa,' and 'zaagijiwan': meaning 'sprout, grow out,' 'leaves bud,' and 'flow out,' respectively.
+It's as if love were a tree shoot that naturally, spontaneously, emerges from the human heart-mind, or a river flowing toward its mouth, winding through the landscape and enriching its banks with floods, creating lakes and enhancing the fertility of the land...

 ~~ LOOK WITHIN YOURSELF FIRST ~~